jasonadamyoung/rambleon-org/content/posts/2021-10-26-take-this-captcha-and-shove-it.md

 The last mitigation was to install [Privacy Pass](https://privacypass.github.io/) which mitigated the issue the last 4 times (drawing "passes" down) - I avoided the Captcha but had to login twice.

-My last support ticket 6 days I asked Support not to troubleshoot - but merely to tell Engineering that I was gone.
-Not that it mattered, but the Captcha drove this customer away.
+My last support ticket 6 days ago I asked Support not to troubleshoot this again - but merely to tell Engineering that I was gone.
+Not that it likely mattered to them, but the Captcha drove this customer away.

 I empathize with Digital Ocean Engineering and Security here.
 Web login security is hard.
 And **The miserable, horrible, no-good Digital Ocean Cloudflare Captcha** has a place to reduce the login security threat of automated bots trying to crack login accounts.
 I get it.

-But not every login, not four times every login, and double the logins.
+But not every login, not four times every login, and then double the login.

 Even Cloudflare is [please stop using this (and buy this other service we have)](https://blog.cloudflare.com/introducing-cryptographic-attestation-of-personhood/).